MooersLab/EasyPyMOL/README.md

 get_view
 ```

-Which ouput looks easier to copy from the command history window and paste onto the command line in PyMOL?
+Which output looks easier to copy from the command history window and paste onto the command line in PyMOL?

 #### More advanced ways to install roundview.py